opcode81/sensAI/README-dev.md

 Solving the environment may take several minutes (but should ultimately work).

 NOTE: versions are mostly unpinned in the environment specification, because this facilitates conda dependency resolution.
-Also, sensAI is intended to be compatible with all (newer) versions of the dependencies.
+Also, sensAI is intended to be compatible with *all* (newer) versions of the dependencies.
 If it isn't, we need to specify  an upper version bound in `setup.py` (where it matters the most) as well as in `environment.yml`.
 Compatibility with old (pinned) versions and the latest versions is tested in the tox build (see below).

 # Build and Test Pipeline

 The tests and docs build are executed via **tox** in several environments:
-* `py`: the "regular" test environment, where we test against the pinned dependencies which we also use for development (by explicitly including `requirements.txt` with the pinned versions; this is also the environment in which we test the execution of notebooks
+* `py`: the "regular" test environment, where we test against the pinned dependencies (by explicitly including `requirements.txt` with the pinned versions; this is also the environment in which we test the execution of notebooks
 * `py_latest_dependencies`: the environment where we use the latest versions of all dependencies (except where we have identified an incompatibility; see `setup.py` definitions `DEPS_VERSION_LOWER_BOUND` and `DEPS_VERSION_UPPER_BOUND_EXCLUSIVE`); by not including `requirements.txt`, we depend on the latest admissible versions according to `setup.py`
 * `docs`: the environment in which docs are built via sphinx

+## Automated Tests

+The tests can be locally run without tox via

+    sh run_pytest_tests.sh

 ## Docs Build